 Well developed and tailored marketing strategies can help your business reach more people, get more customers, and generate more revenue.
 But the process of creating the right marketing strategy for your business takes time and analysis.
 By looking at Key Performance Indicators, or KPIs, that result from your marketing efforts, you can determine what elements of your strategy are successfully attracting clientele — and which parts of your strategy need to change.
-Also to keep your website easy to navigate is essential an can be done with seattle web design.
+Also to keep your website easy to navigate is essential and can be done with the right web design services .

 Here are our top 7 Key Performance Indicators you should be tracking.

 1. Sales Revenue

 The first KPI to evaluate is a general overview of the success of your current inbound strategy.
 This can be done by analyzing your sales revenue.
 How much revenue are your campaigns generating?
 To accomplish this, you must be sure it define and isolate your inbound marketing strategy from your outbound strategy.
 Pulling reports and information about the performance of your inbound marketing will then help you to nail down what works well, what barely works, and what isn’t working at all.